 With the ScoreSelect® option, test takers who retake a GRE Subject Test can decide which GRE scores from the last 5 years to send to designated institutions.
 Institutions receive score reports that show the scores that test takers selected to send to them.
 There are no special notations to indicate whether other GRE tests have been taken.

-Scores on the GRE Subject Tests are available approximately 5 weeks after the test date and are reportable for 5 years following the individual’s test date.
+Scores on the GRE Subject Tests will be reported on the following dates and are reportable for 5 years following the individual’s test date.